sholokhovalexey/active-noise-control/ANC_contoller_design.md

 The gain margin and phase margins on the Nyquist plot:
 <img src="images/margins.jpg" width="300">

+In a practical situation a phase margin of 45° and a gain margin of 6 dB are often used.

 One of the ways to define a constraint is the following:
 $$ |1 - L(\omega)| - |1+L(\omega)| \leq 2a, \forall \omega \in [0, \infty) $$